 Paul A. King joined University of Michigan’s C.S.
 Mott Children’s Hospital and Von Voigtlander Women’s Hospital as Executive Director in 2013.
-He brings nearly 30 years of experience as a health care executive, most recently as the chief executive officer of Children’s Hospital Los Angeles Medical Group.
+Prior to his joining the U-M team, Paul had garnered nearly 30 years of experience as a health care executive, most recently as the chief executive officer of Children’s Hospital Los Angeles Medical Group.

 King has devoted his career to health care because he enjoys the overall mission of healing and discovering ways to better fight and treat disease, especially for children.
 His strong leadership record includes previously serving as vice president for clinical programs and professional services at Children's Hospital Los Angeles and in other senior management roles at the Mayo Clinic and the Samaritan Physicians Center.

 His strong leadership skills guide the strategic growth of the University of Michigan’s children’s and women’s programs and services.
-King will also help further develop the Mott Children’s Hospital Network of partnerships for children’s care as he leads the children’s and women’s team into the future.
+King is responsible for the growth and direction of Mott Children’s Hospital’s network of partnerships for children’s care throughout the State of Michigan.

 King holds a bachelor's degree in Business Administration and Economics from the University of Nebraska, at Lincoln; and a master's degree in Healthcare Administration from the University of Iowa, Iowa City.
 King also is certified as a Medical Practice Executive.

 Chair, Department of Pediatrics and Communicable Diseases